The Summer window for Inouye Fellowships is March 15- April 15. See Inouye Fellowships to apply!

-The Regional Security Studies Intern Program (RSSIP) puts capable, motivated students and recent grads at the heart of the work of APCSS.
+The Regional Security Studies Intern Program (RSSIP) puts capable, motivated students and recent grads at the heart of the work of DKI APCSS.
 Interns assist professors in our suite of in-residence courses, perform research on pressing regional issues and interact with security practitioners from across the Asia-Pacific region.
 Applicants should have an academic background in international relations, political science, economics, or other fields related to foreign affairs, as well as an interest in Asia-Pacific security challenges and issues.
 The RSSIP is uncompensated; intern is responsible for travel, accommodations and living expenses.